rsms/peertalk/README.md

 # peertalk

-An iOS and OS X Cocoa library for communicating over USB and TCP.
+PeerTalk is a iOS and OS X Cocoa library for communicating over USB and TCP.

-Highlights:
+#### Highlights

 1. Provides you with USB device attach/detach events and attached device's info